AnnabelleMacg/RedTeamProject/Linux/Lucky Duck Investigation/README.md

 ## A High Stakes Investigation - Terminal and Bash activity

-The files in this repository were used to conduct an investigation on 'Lucky Duck Casino' - after it lost a signifficant amount of money on its roulette tables.
+The files in this repository were used to conduct an investigation on 'Lucky Duck Casino' - after it lost a significant amount of money on its roulette tables.

 This activity was completed as part of my university studies.

 ### Downloading the data

-Using the wget command, I downloaded files that were provided to us by Lucky Duck Cassino, including;
+Using the wget command, I downloaded files that were provided to us by Lucky Duck Casino, including;
 - Dealer schedules
 - Win/loss player data from the roulette tables during the week where losses occured